 Even though most so-called “green cleaners” claim to be environmentally friendly, there really is no federal regulations of what “green” is.
 Same goes for “natural”.
 What is “natural”?
 I suppose it’s something that was not created from alien metals obtained from an asteroid or manufactured from a science experiment gone wrong, but that is not saying much.

 If you have water, lemon, baking soda, white vinegar, rubbing alcohol, hydrogen peroxide, and witch hazel, you can make home-made cleaner combos that will clean just about anything, are 100% safe, and probably more effective than the store-bought garbage.
 Just make sure you don’t combine stuff that should not be combined (ammonia and bleach generally do not produce safe fumes when mixed with other stuff).
 And you can buy them in large unit sizes, reducing packaging waste in the process.
-And it is HELLA cheaper!
+And it is a lot cheaper!

 Try this glass/all-purpose cleaner: